Exploring Modifications to FLRW Cosmology with General Entropy and Thermodynamics: A new Approach: Introduction

-Recently some different generalized entropy with three, four, and six parameters have been proposed so that some of them tend to be known entropies by choosing suitable parameters.
-They showed that these entropies can solve some problems in some areas of cosmology (e.g. black hole, bounce cosmology, ...) \cite{Nojiri:2022aof,Nojiri:2022dkr,Odintsov:2022qnn,Odintsov:2023qfj}.
-Specially in \cite{Nojiri:2022nmu} authors showed that after generalizing the entropy from $S_{BH}$, the formal Friedmann equations should be modified.
-Also, they studied generalized entropy and found the following conjecture ``\textit{the minimum number of parameters required in a generalized entropy function that can generalize all the known entropies mentioned above, is equal to four}" \cite{Odintsov:2023qfj}.
+Recently, generalized entropies with three, four, and six parameters have been proposed, some of which can reproduce known entropies by selecting appropriate parameters.
+These generalized entropies have shown promise in addressing problems in various cosmological areas, including black holes and bounce cosmology \cite{Nojiri:2022aof, Nojiri:2022dkr, Odintsov:2022qnn, Odintsov:2023qfj,Nojiri:2022sfd}.
+Notably, in \cite{Sheykhi:2018dpn, Nojiri:2022nmu}, the authors generalized the entropy beyond $S_{BH}$ and found that it necessitates modifications to the formal Friedmann equations.
+They also made an intriguing conjecture stating that the minimum number of parameters required in a generalized entropy function capable of encompassing all the aforementioned known entropies is four \cite{Odintsov:2023qfj}.

-The modification of Friedmann equations strengthened my motivation to look deeper into this issue.
-Doesn't the generalization of entropy lead to the change in the energy-momentum density tensor of the cosmic flux?
-In this case, doesn't the continuity equation also modified?
-With these changes, will the laws of thermodynamics still be maintained?
+The modification of the Friedmann equations has further fueled our curiosity to delve deeper into this subject.
+Does the generalization of entropy lead to changes in the energy-momentum density tensor of the cosmic flux?
+If so, does it also necessitate modifications to the continuity equation?
+And